 It would be interesting to see NHS statistics about the number of smokers and alcoholics treated, compared with the number of obese patients.

-There comes a point, I suspect, at which you simply can no longer control your weight gain without medical, psychological and emotional support – no matter what Katie Hopkins says about putting on a pair of trainers and developing some willpower.
+There comes a point, I suspect, at which you simply can no longer control your weight gain without medical, psychological and emotional support.

 And there goes that klaxon again.